pepbioalerts/s2sExposure_ms/README.md

 # s2sExposure_ms
-Scripts to run an exposure model from s2s data.
+This repository contains the code to run an exposure model from s2s data for a species, and run the metaranking for regional prioritization.
+It also contains the data outptuts of the analysis aggregated at species groups.

-Workflow is shown for a sample species to protect rights on expert ranges and to avoid reposting data.

-To run the full list of species download IUCN ranges available at https://www.iucnredlist.org/resources/spatial-data-download

-Climate s2s forecasts are available at https://gmao.gsfc.nasa.gov/seasonal/GEOS-S2S/

-ERA5 data is available at https://cds.climate.copernicus.eu/datasets/reanalysis-era5-land-monthly-means?tab=download

-Aggregated results of exposure are found in this repository where you can derived the results of the manuscript.
+Species expert range maps from IUCN are available at available at https://www.iucnredlist.org/resources/spatial-data-download.
+The GEOS-S2S-V2 data are available on the Discover server of NCCS at https://www.nccs.nasa.gov/systems/ data-portal, and GEOS-S2S-V2 forecasts output data are presently available at https://gmao.gsfc.nasa.gov/gmaoftp/gmaofcst/.
+Historical climate reanalysis data from ERA5 are available at https://cds.climate.copernicus.eu/ ERA5.
+Administrative units available at gadm.org v.
+4.1.
+Climate exposure results are synthetized by large groups (e.g. mammals, birds, amphibians, reptiles) to respect species expert ranges licensing and protect vulnerable species.
+These and resulting data are available at a dedicated GitHub repository https://github.com/pepbioalerts/s2sExposure_ms